mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Misra, Ishan, and Laurens van der Maaten.
 "Self-supervised learning of pretext-invariant representations."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6707-6717.
 2020.
   - Pretraining method
   - Pretext learning with transformation invariant + data augmentation invariant
+  - See the loss functions
+    - Tries to retain small amount of the transformation properties too !!
   - Use contrastive learning (See NCE)
       - Maximize MI
   - Motivation from predicting video frames